Sarunas-Budreckis/Google-Calendar-Obsidian-Events/obsidian-template-example.md

 ## Usage

-1. Click the button above
+1. **From Daily Notes**: Click the button in a daily note (e.g., "2024-10-22") - defaults to that date
-2. Select a date from the picker
+2. **From Regular Notes**: Click the button in any other note - defaults to today
+3. **Select Date**: Use the date picker to choose a different date if needed
-3. Calendar events will be inserted into your note
+4. **View Events**: Calendar events with color squares will be inserted into your note

 ## Direct Terminal Usage